 Eromosele Abiodun and Nume Ekeghe

-Emmanuel stated this yesterday while featuring on The Morning Show, a breakfast programme on Arise Television, the sister broadcast arm of THISDAY Newspapers.
+Akinyemi dropped the caution yesterday when he appeared on the Morning Show, a breakfast programme on Arise News Channel, a sister broadcast arm of THISDAY Newspapers.